Non-Compete Agreements: Purpose and Requirements

 The Purpose of Non-Compete Agreements

-When is a non-compete agreement most useful?
+When Are non-compete agreements useful?

-When is a non-compete less useful?
+When Are non-competes less useful?

 Requirements of a Valid Non-Compete Agreement